Security Audit

 Anti-Virus Software

-Microsoft has finally beefed up the security for modern versions of Windows, especially 10 and later.
-Earler versions of Windows, especially farther back (XP, Vista, 7), were a virus-infested hellscape.
+Microsoft has finally beefed-up the security for modern versions of Windows, especially 10 and later.
+Earlier versions of Windows, especially farther back (XP, Vista, 7), were highly vulnerable to viruses.
 Virus remediation was one of the most frequent calls for support that I received.
-Not anymore, thankfully.
-In addition to a better security product included in Windows, the OS itself is less vulnerable to exploit than ever before.

-These two improvements have made third party AV products pretty much unnecessary for casual users.
-If you still want a third-party product, then I recommend Malwarebytes, which is designed to work alongside Windows Security.
+These improvements have made 3rd party security products pretty much unnecessary for casual users.
+If you still want a third-party product, then I recommend Bitdefender.

 I do not recommend McAfee or Norton.
 If you bought a computer that came with one of those preinstalled, delete it.
 If you actually paid money for these, cancel your subscription, then delete it.